Business Administration Vocabulary: 20 Essential Words for English Learners

 The noun profitability refers to the profit or amount of money gained from your sales or business.

-Very soon, you’ll be ready to add even more new words to your business vocabulary.
-Happy learning!
+With some consistent practice and effort, you’ll soon be ready to add even more new words to your business vocabulary!